jorisvandijk/joriscodes/docs/linux/sorting-movie-directory.md

 [Image by iconixar - Flaticon](https://www.flaticon.com/free-icons/google-play-movie)
 </center>

 So say you have this directory filled with directories containing movies you legally ripped from your own collection of DVDs and BluRays.
-Each directory has a movie in it, but maybe also some other stuff you accidentally added to it, stuff you don't need.
-This will not do.
+Each directory has a movie in it, along with other unnecessary files you may have accidentally added.This will not do.
 Let's clean up this mess.

 Make a new directory (outside of the directory containing the mess) to store the stuff to keep in.